 - German Plum Cake

 It's not scary to make sweet yeast dough if you follow along in the video.
 A classic Russian and Slavic recipe that is versatile for so many recipes.
 Bon Appetit! Приятного аппетита!

 - 4 cups flour plus more for kneading

 - 2 eggs

-- Pour yeast, ½ of the lukewarm milk in a bowl and 1 tablespoon sugar.
+- Pour yeast, 1 tablespoon sugar and ½ of the lukewarm milk in a bowl.
 Whisk together and mix in ½ cup of flour.
-Allow to site for 15 minutes in a warm place until it starts to bubble and foam, then the yeast is activated.
+Allow to sit for 15 minutes in a warm place until it starts to bubble and foam, then the yeast is activated.

 - Place back into bowl, cover with cling wrap.
 Place in a warm place until it rises, about 1 ½ hours.
 Punch down dough, gently knead and you are ready to use.

 ©PetersFoodAdventures.com *originally published July 2020, updated March 2023